 Children are supervised at all times whilst at school and on excursions.
 If you find it necessary to take your child from the playground during a break, please notify the duty teacher of your intention and sign the child out on the appropriate form at the front of the office.

 School Council

-The Linton Primary School Council currently meets on the fourth Wednesday of each month.
-School Council consists of:
+The Linton Primary School Council consists of:

 - The Principal (as Executive Officer)

 - 2 Staff Representatives

 - 5 Parent Representatives

 - 1 Community representative